luizbgomide/sovereign/spells.md

 The caster and up to three visible allies per caster level are shielded from hostile elemental energies, becoming immune to mundane extremes of heat, cold, natural acids, and electrical discharges.
 Against magical harm of this nature, they automatically take only half the damage they normally would, or none if they make a successful Physical saving throw.
 This spell lasts for one hour per caster level.

 #### Fake Death
-Fake Death may be cast as an Instant action and targets either the caster or a willing visible target.
+Fake Death may be cast as an [Instant Action](/combat#instant-action) and targets either the caster or a willing visible target.
 It can only be used in immediate response to an injury that reduces the target to zero HP.

 The target suffers dramatic and ostentatiously obvious death, with mortal blows cleaving them asunder or gorily butchering them.
 They are dead to all mundane or magical examination.
 Up to two hours later however, at the target’s discretion, the various remains of the target flow back together and restore their body with two HP per caster level and two additional [System Strain](/rules#system-strain) points gained.